trueos/trueos-docs/trueos-handbook/using.rst

 .. figure:: images/network1.png

-   : Wireless Information in System Tray
+   : System Tray Wireless Information

 If you right-click the wireless icon, a list of detected wireless networks will appear.
 Click the name of a network to associate with it.